objcio/articles/2014-05-01-animating-custom-layer-properties.md

 But for some reason when we log the `time` value at each of these intermediate points, we are still seeing the final value.
 Why aren't we getting the interpolated values?
 The reason is that we are looking at *the wrong `time` property*.

-When you set a property of a `CALayer`, you are really setting the value of the *model* layer – the layer that represents the final state of the layer when any ongoing animations have finished.
+When you set a property of a `CALayer`, you are really setting the value of the *model* layer -- the layer that represents the final state of the layer when any ongoing animations have finished.
 If you ask the model layer for its values, it will always tell you the last value that it was set to.

-But attached to the model layer is the *presentation* layer – a copy of the model layer whose values represent the *current*, mid-animation state.
+But attached to the model layer is the *presentation* layer -- a copy of the model layer with values that represent the *current*, mid-animation state.
 If we modify our `-display` method to log the `time` property of the layer's `presentationLayer`, we will see the interpolated values we were expecting.
 (We'll also use the `presentationLayer`'s `time` property to get the starting value for our animation action, instead of `self.time`):

 ```objc
 - (id<CAAction>)actionForKey:(NSString *)key